-9.1.
-Potential tenderers must be given an adequate period to prepare depending on complexity / urgency.
-The Public Contract Regulations lay down specific time periods which must be followed in the case of procurements above the relevant threshold.
-For below threshold contracts the period should normally be a minimum of 4 weeks.

-- 9.2.
-All tenders should normally be returned through the electronic tendering portal approved by the Head of Legal Services and which is designed to ensure the integrity and secrecy of tenders received.
-Emails and/or faxes cannot be accepted and must be rejected. - 9.3.
-Once the deadline has passed the Procurement & Contracts Manager shall ensure there is a record of all tenders received and the amounts thereof and then provide the tender documents to the ordering officer / contract manager for assessment. - 9.4.
-The Head of Legal Services may at his or her absolute discretion permit consideration of a tender submitted after the deadline has passed, provided: - (a) it is in the best financial interests of the Fire Authority to do so; - (b) they are satisfied that the tenderer has not secured an advantage over other tenderers; and - (c) the decision to admit the tender is taken before the remaining tenders are opened.
-A record of these tenders and the discretion exercised under this Standing Order must be kept in the Contracts Register. - 9.5.
-If for technical reasons tenders are required to be returned by hard copy these- should be returned to the Head of Legal Services
+- 9.1 Potential tenderers must be given an adequate period to prepare depending on complexity / urgency.
+This would normally be 4 weeks.
+The EU procedure lays down specific time periods which must be followed. - 9.2 All tenders should normally be returned through the electronic tendering portal approved by the Head of Legal Services and which is designed to ensure the integrity and secrecy of tenders received.
+Emails and/or faxes cannot be accepted and must be rejected. - 9.3 Once the deadline has passed the Procurement & Contracts Manager shall ensure there is a record of all tenders received and the amounts thereof and then provide the tender documents to the ordering officer / contract manager for assessment. - 9.4 The Head of Legal Services may at his or her absolute discretion permit consideration of a tender submitted after the deadline has passed, provided: - (a) it is in the best financial interests of the Fire Authority to do so; - (b) they are satisfied that the tenderer has not secured an advantage over other tenderers; and - (c) the decision to admit the tender is taken before the remaining tenders are opened.
+A record of these tenders and the discretion exercised under this Standing Order must be kept in the Contracts Register. - 9.5 If for technical reasons tenders are required to be returned by hard copy these- should be returned to the Head of Legal Services.